maverstr/Open-GL-Stargate-Project/README.md

 # Open-GL-Stargate-Project
-Small experimentation with OpenGL on my free-time.
+Small experimentation with OpenGL on my free-time for my course INFOH502 at Uni.
 Initially based on Glitter release and some code from learnopengl.com.

 Application launches in windowed full-screen and should be at your monitor resolution.